Bomb threats highlight risk of violent political rhetoric | New Country 923

 In a written statement, CNN President Jeff Zucker decried what he called “a total and complete lack of understanding at the White House about the seriousness of their continued attacks on the media.”

-For a moment, at least, Trump offered a conciliatory message as he briefly addressed the threats during an unrelated event.
+For a moment, at least, Trump offered a somewhat conciliatory message during a Wednesday evening political appearance in Wisconsin.

-“In these times, we have to unify.
-We have to come together,” the president said.
-“Acts or threats of political violence have no place in the United States.”
+“There is one way to settle our agreements.
+It’s called peacefully at the ballot box,” Trump said while reading from the teleprompter.
+He later described Wisconsin’s Democratic Sen. Tammy Baldwin as a “radical far-left” socialist and said “our country is assaulted” by a caravan of thousands of Latin American immigrants, still about 1,000 miles away.

 For virtually his entire political career, Trump has embraced inflammatory and often deeply personal attacks against his opponents.
 He repeatedly encouraged supporters to physically attack liberal protesters during the campaign, offering to pay for their legal bills.
 He regularly calls media outlets such as CNN “the enemy of the people.”